eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

   procname <from> <keyword> <text>

+  IMPORTANT: While not necessarily deprecated, this bind has been supplanted by the RAWT bind as of 1.9.0.
+You probably want to be using RAWT, not RAW.

   Description: previous versions of Eggdrop required a special compile option to enable this binding, but it's now standard.
 The keyword is either a numeric, like "368", or a keyword, such as "PRIVMSG". "from" will be the server name or the source user (depending on the keyword); flags are ignored.
 The order of the arguments is identical to the order that the IRC server sends to the bot.
 The pre-processing only splits it apart enough to determine the keyword.
 If the proc returns 1, Eggdrop will not process the line any further (this could cause unexpected behavior in some cases).
-RAW and RAWT binds are exclusive; RAW binds will only trigger if the IRCv3 message-tags capability is not negotiated with the server.
+The RAW bind does not support the IRCv3 message-tags capability, please see RAWT for more information.

   Module: server